navidrome/website/content/en/docs/Usage/backup.md

 ## Manually Creating a Backup

-You can manually create a backup via the navidrome command like so:
+You can manually create a backup via the `navidrome backup create` command:

 ~~~bash
 sudo navidrome backup create